Women in Hungary: Pre-WWI

-Between the Wars
+Between the wars

 Following World War I, an independent Hungary began to define itself in a “national framework,” and the women’s movement shifted to fit into this new framework effectively.

 Following the brief Communist seizure of power by Béla Kun in 1919, feminist groups, and other organizations considered revolutionary, became smaller, covert, and less influential; finding themselves in similar circumstances, some feminists, Communists, and other radicals formed working relationships.
+On 25 March 1920, Margit Slachta was elected as a member of the National Assembly in the 1st district of Budapest.
+She became the first woman Member of Parliament in the history of Hungary.
 Hungarian women won partial suffrage and the right to serve in parliament, while the emergence of a party system of government gave women a new, socially accepted avenue for recognition and involvement.
 Women were particularly active in the National Unity Party and the Christian Women’s Camp.
 As their political opportunities expanded, Hungarian women were simultaneously gaining attention and support in a very traditional role: as mothers and caretakers of the nation’s children.
 Beginning in 1941, women’s groups began to diverge further, due mainly to political events leading up to World War II.